mratsim/constantine/constantine/math/io/README.md

 big integer.

 The bytes API are constant-time and do not allocate:
-- BigInt or octet-string: fromRawUint, fromUint
+- BigInt or octet-string: unmarshal, fromUint
 - Machine sized integers: fromUint

 If you decide to use the internal hex or decimal API, you SHOULD ensure that the data is well-formatted: